-Salary scale
+Salary Scale

 This is as described in the Medical and Dental Terms and Conditions, in line with the Consultant Contract (2003).
-The current full-time salary scale ranges from £109,725-£145,478 with eight thresholds.
-The on-call supplement is category A and attracts a supplement of 5% of basic salary.
+The current full-time salary scale ranges from £93,666 to £126,281 with eight thresholds.
+Should the on-call option be taken up, the on-call supplement is category A and attracts a supplement of 5% of basic salary.